Five Mile Bay Water Funding

 Council undertook a survey in 2017 to understand whether there was demand from Five Mile Bay residents for the ability to connect to the Taupō water scheme.
 The results of the survey indicated that there was demand from some residents.
 In addition, sampling of some private water supplies in Five Mile Bay has shown issues such as high arsenic levels and bacteria contamination present in some of the private supplies.

 The project will have positives for the residents of Five Mile Bay, with access to treated drinking water that is compliant with the Drinking Water Standards New Zealand, a potential increase in property values that occurs when a property is connected to a reticulated water scheme, and enhanced firefighting capacity.
 Five Mile Bay residents could see a decrease in their insurance bill relating to firefighting provisions, if a Council reticulated supply is available for firefighting purposes.

 The project involves the construction of new water pipeline through Five Mile Bay, to allow residents to connect to the Taupō water scheme.
 The cost of the project is estimated to be $500,000, however the exact cost won’t be known until construction has been completed.

-The purpose of this consultation is to find out how those who will be affected think the project should be funded.
+The purpose of this consultation was to find out how those who will be affected think the project should be funded.

-We are seeking feedback on four specific issues:
+We asked for feedback on four specific issues: